- Magento Development

 The network configuration has three prime aspects which need your attention while auditing.
-They are configuration, Listening ports and Firewall.
-The configuration will check whether the IP addresses, netmask and gateway are secured.
-Listening ports offers insights on the active services so that you can check their purpose in the business.
+They are configuration, Listening ports, and Firewall.
+The configuration will check whether the IP addresses, netmask, and gateway are secured.
+Listening ports offer insights on the active services so that you can check their purpose in the business.
 Last is the Firewall that is the network shield.
 You can configure the setting of the firewall as per your system storage.
-Keep it simple, the more sensitive the data, the less number of systems it should communicate with.
+Keep it simple, the more sensitive the data, the fewer number of systems it should communicate with.

 Always check whether proper access rights have been assigned to different users based on their business roles.
 For better security you may choose to assign controlled access to the users can prevent any unauthorized execution of files.
 There will be some files in the system where you will see no proper owner in such